 13. Margarita Cupcakes With A Twist Of Lime

-This Margarita Cupcake recipe is one that includes the classic flavor of the drink: lime!
+This Margarita Cupcake recipe by Aileen Metcalf is one that includes the classic flavor of the drink: lime!
 Lime is incorporated in a few ways: a little juice in the batter; some juice and zest in the syrup; and some zest (and extract, if you can find it) in the frosting.
 Yum!

 14. Malibu Rum Cupcakes With Pineapple and Jalapeño Filling

 Yes, you read that right.
-Think of the combination for these Malibu Cupcakes; pineapple and jalapeno.
+Think of the combination for these Malibu Cupcakes by Aileen Metcalf: pineapple and jalapeno.
 Weird, right?
 But, if you tried it, you would become a believer quickly.
 It’s not spicy, per se.
 The jalapeno brings out a more complex flavor than just regular pineapple.
 Because the jalapeno is cooked, it loses much of its heat.
 If you’re worried, just make sure that you leave out the seeds!
 You have this rich, dynamic filling in a light, fluffy cupcake – it’s just perfection.

 Source: Vanilla Cupcakes